1st July 2016

 Millions died in the course of the war which has rightly been described as one of the most deadliest conflicts in history.
 At the outbreak of the First World War in August 1914 thousands of men from Ulster volunteered to defend their nation, not least many Ulster Presbyterians from every part of the country.
 One has only to open the pages of the Presbyterian Roll of Honour produced by the Presbyterian Historical Society of Ireland just a few years after the war to appreciate the sheer numbers of Presbyterians who served, many of whom were injured or lost their lives.

 The Roll contains the names of some 24,000 names but we know that there may be another 2,000 names that were not recorded.
 If you know of names that are not listed in a congregation or congregations that are not included please let us know so that these names can be added.
 The Roll included some 41 Presbyterian ministers who served as commissioned army chaplains or who served with the YMCA while others even enlisted within the ranks of the army.
 Even one of our Presbyterian missionaries, the Rev Frederick O’Neill, a Presbyterian missionary in China served in France with the Chinese Labour Corps composed of 96,000 people who assisted the Allied Forces in France and Belgium from 1917 to 1919.
 For his work with the Chinese Labour Force, the Rev O’Neill was awarded the Order of the Striped Tiger by the Chinese government.
 This medal is now held by the Presbyterian Historical Society of Ireland.
-One Presbyterian minister, the Dr Neil Gavin lost his life while serving with the Royal Army Medical Corps at the Front.
+One Presbyterian missionary, Dr Neil Gavin, lost his life while serving with the Royal Army Medical Corps at the Front.

 The Presbyterian Chaplains